MicrosoftDocs/m365copilot-docs/docs/publish.md

 ### Distribute a Graph connector for copilot to the Teams app store

-For **Graph connectors within Teams apps**, submit your app package to [Microsoft Partner Center](https://partner.microsoft.com) through the **Microsoft 365 and Copilot program**.
+For **Graph connectors within Teams apps**, ensure your app meets validation criteria for [Apps extended across Microsoft 365 clients](/microsoftteams/platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines#apps-extended-across-microsoft-365-clients), then submit your app package to [Microsoft Partner Center](https://partner.microsoft.com) through the **Microsoft 365 and Copilot program**.

-TODO: Summarize validation/certification criteria for GCs within Teams apps (and/or as Copilot connectors)
+Once accepted, your plugin will appear in the **Works with Copilot** category of the Store within Microsoft Teams.

 > [!NOTE]
-> The *Microsoft 365 and Copilot program* for Microsoft Partner Center is currently limited for invite-only private preview for Graph connectors within Teams apps.
-Standalone Graph connector publishing is not currently available.
+> The *Microsoft 365 and Copilot program* for Microsoft Partner Center is currently limited to Graph connectors within Teams apps.
+Standalone Graph connector publishing through Partner Center is not currently available.
->
-> If you have a Graph connector within a Teams app, please use this TODO [form to request invitation](https://www.microsoft.com/microsoft-365/blog/2023/05/09/introducing-the-microsoft-365-copilot-early-access-program-and-new-capabilities-in-copilot/) and obtain access.

-TODO: Describe plugin in Teams app store (link to ME section above)